• Home

 Santolina chamaecyparissus, commonly known as cotton lavender or lavender-cotton

 This small, dense vigorous shrub grows to a height of around 60 cm and spreads to a similar width.
 There is also a smaller variant available.
-Santolina chamaecyparissus nana, or Dwarf Lavender Cotton, grows to about half the size.
+Santolina chamaecyparissus ‘Nana’, or Dwarf Lavender Cotton, grows to about half the size.

-The Santolina plant has white woolly young shoots that carry slender, finely divided leaves.
-The silvery-grey leaves are very aromatic and have a wonderful fragrance.
 While the scent is appealing for humans it is repellent for insects and pests making this a great companion plant in the garden.
 The dried leaves are also used in homes to protect clothes and linen from moths.

+In the warmer months, cotton lavender produces attractive lemon-yellow flowers.
 This perennial evergreen shrub is best suited to hot dry summers and full sun.
 The sun-loving plant grows well in Australian temperate climates.

-Lemon Queen Lavender Cotton plants are drought tolerant when established and are frost hardy.
+Lemon Queen Lavender Cotton are drought tolerant plants when established and are frost hardy.

-When does Santolina chamaecyparissus flower?
+Santolina chamaecyparissus Flower

 Santolina chamaecyparissus flowers from mid to late summer.
-The Lavender cotton plant produces dainty, pompon-like, lemon-yellow flower heads which float atop the foliage.
+The lavender cotton plant produces dainty, pompon-like, lemon-yellow flower heads which float atop the foliage.

 The small flowers are approximately 1.5 cm in size and very pretty.
 The long-lasting lemon-yellow flowers make this a popular plant for summer colour.